liamocuz/huffman/README.md

 This is a repo for a lab assignment that I had in ECE368 at Purdue my Sophomore year with Professor Koh.
 I remember not doing so hot on it my first time, so as I was cleaning out my notebooks after graduation, the assignment fell out and so I thought I should try it again with more knowledge and experience in C. The assignment can be found in Assignment.pdf.

 Upon finishing this assignment, I am pleased at how it performs.
 It is able to compress and decompress ASCII files of varying sizes with losslessly with speed and low memory usage (although I am sure there are optimizations that can happen).
 It does not follow all of the functionality that is listed out in the assignment as I just wanted it to be able to compress a file and decompress a file.
-Given a mode (0 for compression, 1 for decompression), an input file, and an output file, the programm will attempt to compress or decompress the input file and place the modified file at the output file location.

 ## Overview